-Provider-based Layer 3 VPN networks, such as the ones using a BGP/MPLS IP VPN [RFC4364] control plane, have different traffic filtering requirements than Internet service providers.
+Provider-based Layer 3 VPN networks, such as the ones using a BGP/ MPLS IP VPN [RFC4364] control plane, may have different traffic filtering requirements than Internet service providers.
+But also Internet service providers may use those VPNs for scenarios like having the Internet routing table in a VRF, resulting in the same traffic filtering requirements as defined for the global routing table environment within this document.
 This document proposes an additional BGP NLRI type (AFI=1, SAFI=134) value, which can be used to propagate traffic filtering information in a BGP/MPLS VPN environment.